jasonmpittman/python-chases-monkey/chapter-05/python-sees-monkey.md

 (2)     monkey.eat(banana)
 ```

-**Example 2** reveals a practical example of our fundamental conditional pattern.
+**Example 2** reveals a practical instance of our fundamental conditional pattern.
 At the heart of it, all **conditional** statements adhere to this pattern.

 One thing to to notice as we explore **conditional** statements operators is there is a loose equivalence between some, say `is` and `==`.
 Elsewhere, operators such as `in` or `>` are functionally associated with specific **types**.
-We don't use

-Additionally we should be aware that we can nest conditionals within conditionals.
-The reason for mentioning this is so that we know have an `if` statement in scope to a parent `if` does not necessarily produce the same effect as `if this is true and if that
+We cannot use `in` as an operator in **Example 2** for instance and we cannot compare two `str` types using `<` or similar operator.

+We can however nest conditionals within conditionals.

 #### Example 3
 ```
 (1) if monkey.isSeen is False:
-(2)     if monkey.hasBanana == True:
+(2)     if monkey.hasBanana is True:
 (3)         monkey.eat(banana)
 ```

+Nesting a conditional can be restated as a compound single conditional in many cases.
+The consequence can be more readable code since the propositional connective (e.g., `and`) is made explicit.
+Check this out:

 #### Example 4
 ```
-(1)
+(1) if monkey.isSeen is False and monkey.hasBanana is True
 ```

 #### If-Else
-Often we want to be able to control what happens when our condition is not met rather than letting
+Often we want to be able to control what happens when our condition is not in addition to when it is met.
+This is not the same as the nested or compound single `if` as we can observe.
+The principal difference is the `if-else` has two controlled outcomes as opposed to a single controlled outcome.

 #### Example 5
 ```